near/docs/docs/8.abstraction/chain-signatures.md

 MPC (multi-party computation) allows independent actors to do shared computations on private information, without revealing secrets to each-other.

 NEAR uses its own MPC service to safely sign transactions for other chains on behalf of the user.
 In practice, **no single node** on the MPC can **sign by itself** since they do **not hold the user's keys**.
-Instead, nodes create signature-shares which are aggregated through multiple rounds to jointly sign the payload.
+Instead, nodes create signature-shares which are aggregated through multiple rounds to jointly sign the transaction.

 Generally, MPC signing services work by sharing a master key, which needs to be re-created each time a node joins or leaves.
 NEAR's MPC service allows for nodes to safely join and leave, without needing to re-derive a master key.